microsoft/CameraTraps/detection/README.md

 # Evaluation
 `detection_eval` contains code for evaluating the detection results, based on the pickle file obtained in the previous step.

-Evaluation scripts provided include evaluating at object, image, and sequence levels, evaluating detection models as classifiers (which allows you to evaluate on data that has only class-level annotations), evaluating models per-camera-location, and evaluating models per-species.
+Evaluation scripts provided will include evaluating at object, image, and sequence levels, evaluating detection models as classifiers (which allows you to evaluate on data that has only class-level annotations), evaluating models per-camera-location, and evaluating models per-species.